-Today we’re going to discuss Limited Liability Company basics.
-So, first of all, why are LLCs so popular?
+Today we’re going to discuss Basics LLC: Limited Liability Company.

-Now, just so you know I’m going to explain the term disregarded entity.
-A disregarded entity is an LLC or other entity set up so that its activities are treated directly as activities as if they were done by you but only for tax purposes.
+Now, just so you know, I’m going to explain the term disregarded entity.
+A disregarded entity is a limited liability company (LLC) or other entity set up so that its activities are treated directly as activities as if they were done by you but only for tax purposes.

-For asset protection purposes, it’s still a separate legal entity but for tax purposes you and the LLC are treated as one and the same.
-So, what that means is that for example, normally an LLC cannot hold an S corporation stock but if the LLC is a disregarded entity, it can hold S corporation stock without the S corporation becoming disqualified.
+For asset protection purposes, it’s still a separate legal entity; but for tax purposes, you and the limited liability company (LLC) are treated as one and the same.
+So, what that means is that for example, normally an LLC cannot hold an S corporation stock; but if the LLC is a disregarded entity, it can hold S corporation stock without the S corporation becoming disqualified.

-It’s form 8832 and it can be taxed like a C corporation and then the LLC pays its own taxes sometimes at a lower tax rate than you would normally pay and only if or when distributions are made to you would you pay an extra tax.
+It’s form 8832 and it can be taxed like a C corporation, and then the limited liability company (LLC) pays its own taxes sometimes at a lower tax rate than you would normally pay, and only if or when distributions are made to you would you pay an extra tax.

-Sometimes you want to start up a company and then just grow the capital inside the company and use profits to grow the company and in that case C corporation tax treatment may be better if you end up being taxed at a lower tax rate the LLC as a C corp then you would pay if you are paying taxes.
+Sometimes you want to start up a company and then just grow the capital inside the company and use profits to grow the company.
+In that case, C corporation tax treatment may be better, if you end up being taxed at a lower tax rate the LLC as a C corp then you would pay if you are paying taxes.

-A partnership treatment is often used for holding real estate and I am grossly oversimplifying things or in circumstances where you are a member of the LLC but you’re not a managing member, you may be able to say not pay self-employment taxes on any of your profits with a partnership treatment.
+A partnership treatment is often used for holding real estate; and I am grossly oversimplifying things or in circumstances where you are a member of the limited liability company (LLC) but you’re not a managing member, you may be able to say not pay self-employment taxes on any of your profits with a partnership treatment.
 So, depending on what you’re doing with an LLC, you can pick your poison how the entity is going to be taxed.

 The partnership can only be taxed as a partnership.
 You can’t get the benefits of S corporation taxation if that’s more appropriate for you.

 That’s known as inside liability.
-That’s when someone sues your LLC directly because they have a reason to sue your LLC.
-The LLC is suspected of some type of breach of contract or some other business deal gone sour or something like that.
+That’s when someone sues your limited liability company (LLC) directly because they have a reason to sue your LLC.
+The limited liability company (LLC) is suspected of some type of breach of contract or some other business deal gone sour or something like that.
 They then sue the LLC directly.

-Now, there’s another type of limited liability and this is used most for asset protection, both types are really asset protection but charging order protection is a special trait that limited partnerships, that’s an LP, and LLCs also benefit from.
-And what charging order protection is if you’re an owner which is called a member of an LLC and someone is suing you and they want to get assets inside your LLC, they generally cannot do that if your LLC is set up correctly, same thing with a limited partnership.
+Now, there’s another type of limited liability and this is used most for asset protection, both types are really asset protection, but charging order protection is a special trait that limited partnerships, that’s an LP, and LLCs also benefit from.
+What charging order protection is if you’re an owner which is called a member of an limited liability company (LLC)and someone is suing you and they want to get assets inside your LLC, they generally cannot do that if your LLC is set up correctly, same thing with a limited partnership.

-So, in other words, with an LLC you get both types of protection.
-You get – protection gets inside and outside threats which is something that LPs by themselves don’t get for all members not for the general partners especially and corporations don’t get protection against outside threats.
+So, in other words, with an limited liability company (LLC) you get both types of protection.
+You get – protection gets inside and outside threats which is something that LPs by themselves don’t get for all members not for the general partners especially, and corporations don’t get protection against outside threats.